 Easy Sweet Potato PancakesRecipe posted in: Healthy Sides & Snacks

 These Sweet Potato Pancakes aren’t just easy to make, they’re easy to eat, too!
-Featuring a few simple ingredients—sweet potatoes, egg whites, cinnamon, nutmeg and some sugar-free maple syrup, they’re a great quick breakfast for your busy mornings, or a between-meal snack you can just heat and eat.
+Featuring a few simple ingredients—sweet potatoes, egg whites, cinnamon, nutmeg and some sugar-free maple syrup, they’re a great quick breakfast for your busy mornings, or a between-meal snack idea you can just heat and eat in a pinch.
 Want to create a flex meal out of these filling flapjacks?
 Just add a PowerFuel or two, depending on your gender and meal occasion (find out what your flex meals should add up to right here).
 We like topping our sweet potato pancakes with chopped pecans.
 You can also add more egg whites—or whole eggs for a thicker pancake that pumps up your PowerFuel count.

 However you choose to doctor up this sweet potato pancake recipe, we recommend doubling it up so you have more than one Sweet Potato Pancake meal to look forward to!